yiisoft/di/README.md

 ## Using aliases

-The DI container supports aliases via the `Reference` class.
+The DI container supports aliases via the `Yiisoft\Factory\Definitions\Reference` class.
 This way objects can also be retrieved by a more handy name:

 ```php
 use Yiisoft\Di\Container;